-Violations of the Communications Act, the FCC's implementing rules, orders and policies, and specific licence terms and conditions can result in enforcement proceedings before the FCC, and potentially before the DOJ.
-The FCC has explained that it intends to investigate and respond quickly to potential unlawful conduct to ensure, among other things:
+Violations of the Communications Act, the FCC's implementing rules, orders and policies, and specific licence terms and conditions can result in enforcement proceedings before the FCC, and potentially before the DoJ.
+The FCC has explained that it intends to investigate and respond quickly to potentially unlawful conduct to ensure, among other things:

-- a that consumers are protected; - b robust competition; - c responsible use of the public airwaves; and - d strict compliance with public safety-related rules.
+- a that consumers are protected; - b that the integrity of the universal service support mechanism is preserved; - c robust competition; - d responsible use of the public airwaves; and - e strict compliance with public safety-related rules.

-Violations of FCC requirements can result in a variety of sanctions, ranging from fines and forfeitures to consent decrees designed to ensure corrective action; in egregious cases, criminal enforcement is possible.
+Violations of FCC requirements can result in a variety of sanctions ranging from fines and forfeitures to consent decrees designed to ensure corrective action; in egregious cases, criminal enforcement is possible.
 In recent years, the FCC has issued several multimillion-dollar fines, as well as a number of fines of several hundred thousand dollars each.
-The cited infractions include deceptive consumer practices, unauthorised operation of radio facilities, selling of illegal equipment, violation of the FCC's ownership rules and the provision of materially incorrect information to the FCC.
+The cited infractions include deceptive consumer practices, failure to contribute to universal service funds, misuse of universal service support or other violations of universal service funding rules, unauthorised operation of radio facilities, selling illegal equipment, violating the FCC's ownership rules and providing materially incorrect information to the FCC.